wying3/cnf-certification-automation-with-dci/README.md

 dci_gits_to_components: []
 ...
 ```
+**Note:** New and recertified container image projects can be included in the same settings.yml file, but new container certification projects require more detailed descriptions and additional parameters in the cert_setting section.
+This is so that partners can easily distinguish between new and recertified images.

+For recertified container projects, if partners have not yet enabled auto-publish for the projects from the portal Gui, they must manually enable it before using the DCI to automate the certification process.

 ## How to Run DCI Auto-publish, Recertify and Openshift-cnf Vendor validated
 - Login to DCI user
 ```shellSession